uerenyldz/uerenyldz.github.io/_pages/index.md

 ---

-I’m a Senior Mining Engineer Student at Middle East Technical University.
+I’m a Senior Mining Engineering Student at Middle East Technical University.

 I am currently working at Meta Nickel Cobalt I.C. as an intern at the Mineral Processing Facility in Manisa, Turkey.